Dragon Ball Super: Broly: Plot

-Broly fights Super Saiyan Vegeta with his increasing power and adaptive fighting abilities allowing him to seemingly best the Saiyan Prince in his Super Saiyan God form.
-Goku challenges Broly in his base form, Super Saiyan, Super Saiyan God and Super Saiyan Blue forms and manages to gain the advantage despite Broly gaining more strength while Paragus fears the worst upon learning he lost the means to snap Broly out from his berserker state.
+With his increasing power and adaptive fighting abilities, Broly is able to seemingly beat the Saiyan Prince in his Base, Super Saiyan, and Super Saiyan God forms.
+Goku challenges Broly in his Base, Super Saiyan, Super Saiyan God and Super Saiyan Blue forms and manages to gain the advantage despite Broly gaining more strength while Paragus fears the worst upon learning he lost the means to snap Broly out from his Wrathful form.
 However, remembering the circumstances that allowed Goku to first acquire his Super Saiyan form, Frieza covertly kills Paragus to awaken Broly's latent Super Saiyan powers.
 The fully mindless Broly overwhelms both Goku and Vegeta in their Super Saiyan Blue forms before being directed to attack Frieza while Goku uses his instantaneous movement technique to get him and Vegeta to Piccolo.
-The two proceed to teach Vegeta the Fusion Dance technique as he and Goku eventually succeed in forming Gogeta, who arrives to the battlefield as Broly attacks Whis after defeating Golden Frieza.
-Gogeta dominates the fight before an infuriated Broly powers up even further into his Super Saiyan Full Power form, countering by assuming Super Saiyan Blue with their violent clash breaking through multiple dimensions before arriving back on Earth.
+The two proceed to teach Vegeta the Fusion Dance technique as he and Goku eventually did, after two failed attempts resulting in the return of the fat and skinny Veku, succeed in forming a man with golden vest trim, an aqua sash, and jet-black hair.
+The man introduces himself to an impatient Piccolo as Gogeta, then he, upon hearing Piccolo's command to "get up there and defeat him" earlier, arrives to the battlefield as Broly attacks Whis after defeating Golden Frieza.
+Golden Frieza, Whis and Bulma watch Gogeta dominate the fight in his Super Saiyan form before an infuriated Broly reaches his rage-breaking point and powers up even further into his Super Saiyan Full Power form, countering by assuming Super Saiyan Blue form with their violent clash breaking through multiple dimensions before arriving back on Earth.

-Gogeta defeats Broly using Meteor Explosion and nearly kills him with an Ultimate Kamehameha but Cheelai and Lemo, who had formed a friendship with Broly, summon the eternal dragon Shenron with the Dragon Balls and use their wish to transport Broly safely back to Vampa.
+Gogeta defeats Broly using Meteor Explosion and nearly kills him with the "Ultimate" Kamehameha but Cheelai and Lemo, who had formed a friendship with Broly, summon the eternal dragon Shenron with the Dragon Balls and use their wish to transport Broly safely back to Vampa.
 The two then escape with Gogeta preventing their ship from being destroyed by Frieza, who decides to spare them as they can make Broly a more stable asset to his military force.
-Some time after, Goku arrives on Vampa to provide Cheelai and Lemo with supplies while expressing his intent to spar with Broly and help teach him control his power.
-Formally introducing himself before leaving, Goku tells Broly to call him Kakarot.
+Some time after, Goku arrives on Vampa to provide Cheelai and Lemo with supplies while expressing his intent to spar with Broly and help teach him to control his power.
+Formally introducing himself before leaving, Goku tells Broly to call him by his birth name, Kakarot.